chromecide/Flux-Node/README.md

 # Flux Singularity Core for Javascript

-Flux Singularity is a distributed event messaging system
+At it's core, a FluxNode is an enhanced event emitter.
+The built in Message Manager allows connections between FluxNodes(called Tunnels), within the same script, on the same machine, or even on entirely seperate machines communicating via the internet.
+These other FluxNodes can Subscribe to events emitted by the local node, and can be Subscribed to.

 ## Current Status

 ### Major TODOs

 * Add Some Form Security to the Tunnel Manager
-* Move the Require System to an Internal Function within FluxNode
+* Move the Require System to an Internal Function within FluxNode????

 ## Requirements

-### Browser - (Experimental)
+### Browser

-The Browser Support is Extremely limited and I wouldn't rely on it at all

 RequireJS - [http://requirejs.org/](http://requirejs.org/)